Artificial Intelligence

 Citing Generative AI

 If you use AI generated content in your work you will need to attribute the source.
-Be sure to verify factual information in other credible sources and check references provided to make sure they are real.
+Be sure to verify factual information in other credible sources and check references to make sure they are real.

 As AI is still developing, the rules for citation are being developed.
 Guidance for incorporating AI tools in your research in the following styles is currently available:

-- AMA style: See sections 3.15.13
+- AMA style: See the AMA Manual of Style:References section 3.15.13

 - APA Style: How to cite ChatGPT.